kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

-To enable the kubelet to map devices back to the containers which requested them, the kube-scheduler creates one `DeviceRequest` per extended resource backed by DRA per container in the pod.
+To enable the kubelet to map devices back to the containers which requested them, the kube-scheduler creates one `DeviceRequest` per extended resource backed by DRA per container in the pod. containers can be initContainers, regular containers, but cannot be ephemeral containers.
 The name of the `DeviceRequest` has the form "container-%d-request-%d", where the first %d is the index of the container in the pod.
 The second %d is the index of the extended resource inside the container resource requests.
 For example, if the first container in the pod has an